Titans Grip

 Which grappling app works best on iPhone?

-All major grappling apps, including Grappling AI, FloGrappling, Submeta, and Smoothcomp, are available on iOS and are optimized for iPhone.
-The key differentiator isn't basic functionality but how well advanced features like video upload, processing, and playback work on the device.
-In our testing, Grappling AI’s mobile interface for recording and receiving frame-by-frame feedback was the most seamless, turning an iPhone into an instant analysis tool right on the mats.
+All major grappling apps — Grappling AI, FloGrappling, Submeta, and Smoothcomp — are available on iOS and optimized for iPhone.
+The key differentiator is how well advanced features like video upload, processing, and playback work on the device.
+In our testing, Grappling AI's mobile interface for recording and receiving frame-by-frame feedback was the most seamless, turning an iPhone into an instant analysis tool right on the mats.

 Share this article